Dawson-PW/dawson-pw.github.io/README.md

 ![GoCue](https://github.com/Dawson-PW/dawson-pw.github.io/blob/master/Logolarge.png?raw=true)

 Go Cue is an online and web-based theatre and live production audio cue playback system.
-This is a web-based application that has been tested on the latest version of Chrome, and on Chrome on Android!
+This is a web-based application that has been tested on the latest version of Chrome on windows.

 I would be delighted to hear your feedback on what you think could be improved, as everything is very new.